 The town of Pawnee Rock got its start as a station along the Atchison, Topeka & Santa Fe Railroad.
 Laid out in 1874 by the Arkansas Valley Town Company, it had many thriving businesses by the early 1880s.
 The first building to be constructed was the Rock Hotel, which quickly became a stopping place for travelers through the area.

-Unfortunately, with the coming of the railroad and the formation of the town, the Pawnee Rock landmark began to be destroyed.
+Unfortunately, with the railroad coming and the town’s formation, the Pawnee Rock landmark began to be destroyed.
 The railroad company moved much of it to build foundations for water tanks, depots, and other buildings.
 More of the bluff was used in the construction of buildings by the early settlers.

 The first grain elevator was built in 1878 by W. H. Bowman, Aaron Garvick, and Eli Bowman.
 They also built a flour mill and operated it until 1899, when it was purchased and moved to Garfield, near Larned.

 That same year, A.W.
-Metcalf opened a general merchandise store which carried all types of goods, including boots and shoes, harness and horse furnishing goods, tobacco, stationery, and notions.
+Metcalf opened a general merchandise store that carried all types of goods, including boots and shoes, harness and horse furnishing goods, tobacco, stationery, and notions.
 Several other commercial buildings and residences were also built in the small community.

 The town grew slowly at first, but by 1887, it was large enough to be incorporated.
-The first officers were elected in April 1887 after an exciting campaign was carried on by the two opposing factions, the main issue being pool rooms and whether they should continue in the town.
+The first officers were elected in April 1887 after an exciting campaign by the two opposing factions, the main issue being pool rooms and whether they should continue in the town.

 Over the years, Pawnee Rock moved into the future while maintaining its agricultural base.
 Today, its population is just about 350 people.
 Its history is retained in several old buildings, include the Opera Hall, which was one of the first buildings erected in the town.